-- Assistance with money management
+- Representative Payee Services for money management

 - Referral to legal services

-- Help finding other living arrangements
+- Assistance locating alternative living arrangements

 - Connections to other community services and benefits